mattyburns/Friendium/README.md

-# README
+# Friendium

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+Friendium is a mobile-friendly relationship management app for recording notes on interactions with friends.

+The goal of this project was to practice building a React/Rails app in two weeks...and to help me manage my friendships better :)

+More coming soon...

-* System dependencies
+* Technologies

-* Configuration
+* Setup

-* Database creation
+* Testing

-* Database initialization
+* ER Diagrams

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment

-* ...